oracle-livelabs/developer/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of agree advanced features](images/select-advanced-agree.png)

-  There are 4 different advanced features available:
+  There are 6 different advanced features available:
      * Lifecycle management (LCM) - Manage the lifecycle of Java runtimes in your fleet by installing or removing reported Java runtime.
      * Advanced usage tracking - Gain advanced insights into your Java workloads in the fleet by tracking application server, Oracle JDK and openJDK used by applications.
      * Crypto event analysis - Assess the impact of Oracle JRE and JDK Cryptographic roadmap on the applications running in your fleet.
+     * Performance analysis - Evaluates applications and provides customized recommendations to improve performance.
      * JDK Flight Recorder (JFR) - Collect information about events in the application running in your fleet using JDK Flight Recorder (JFR), a tool for collecting diagnostic and profiling data about a running Java application.
+     * Java migration analysis - Assists in migrating applications from older JDK versions to newer JDK version by providing a detailed analysis that helps to assess the potential efforts and risks of migration.

   To learn more about the advanced features, see [Using Java Management Service Advanced Features](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).

   ![image of selected create fleet options](images/create-fleet-advanced-feature.png)

 5. Click **Next**.
 You are prompted to review the fleet information and management agent configuration.
-If you wish to modify your choices, click **Previous**.
+If you want to modify your choices, click **Previous**.

 6. Click **Create**.
 This creates a new fleet and its configuration.